-As a lover of all things history, I often research the origin of foods and ingredients as well as the cultures and places they come from.
-What I learned about cashews and how they are grown and harvested was a bit of a surprise.
+As a lover of history, I often research the origin of food and ingredients along with the cultures and places they come from.
 Cashews, native to Brazil, are classified as the seed of a fruit because they grow from the bottom of a cashew apple rather than a nut tree.
-Even more strange is the poisonous shell it grows in.
+Even more surprising is the poisonous shell it grows in.
 The outer layer of the fruit contains multiple toxins—including anacardic acid, a potent skin irritant similar to the toxin found in poison ivy.
 Most likely, this toxic shell prevents animals and pesticides from consuming the cashew still on the fruit.
 Roasting the cashews destroys the toxins, making them edible and delicious.

 Share this Post

 - 2 cups raw cashews unsalted

 - 1 tablespoon lemon juice fresh squeezed